CodeWringer/ambersteel/documents/en/ruleset/rules.md

 | 9   | 300 | 400 |
 | 10  | 363 | 484 |

+Whenever an attribute advances, its associated successes and failures must each be reset to 0.

 #### Practicing Attributes
 It is possible to advance attributes *passively*.
 Whenever a large period of time is spent outside of active adventure, **PC**'s can practice an attribute of choice.